fadado/jqt/docs/content/content.md

 ```
 ~~~

-This table summarizes all the available document skips:
+This table summarizes all the available skips:

  Delimiters                         Macro expansion     Delimiters removed  Content removed
 -------------                       ---------------     ------------------  ---------------